go-teal/teal/README.md

 ### Cross database references

-Cross database references allow seamless queries to be executed.
-Seamless queries are queries that allow retrieving the result of an asset that is connected to another database, even one using a different database driver.
+Cross-database references allow seamless queries to be executed, enabling the retrieval of results from an asset connected to another database, even if it uses a different database driver.

-The following two model profile parameters are responsible for cross base references:
+The following two model profile parameters control cross-database references:

-- **is_data_framed**.
-If this flag is set to True, the result of query execution is saved to the [gota.Dataframe](https://github.com/go-gota/) structure.
+- **is_data_framed**: When this flag is set to `True`, the result of the query execution is saved to the [gota.DataFrame](https://github.com/go-gota/) structure.
 This structure is then passed to the next node in your DAG.
-- **persist_inputs**.
-If this flag is set to true, all incoming parameters in the form of gota.DataFrame structure are saved to a temporary table in the database connection that is configured in the connection parameter of the model profile.
-You don't need to change the reference to the asset for this.
+- **persist_inputs**: When this flag is set to `True`, all incoming parameters in the form of a `gota.DataFrame` structure are saved to a temporary table in the database connection configured in the model profile's `connection` parameter.
+You don't need to modify the reference to the asset for this to happen.

 ![cross-db-ref](docs/cross-db-ref.drawio.svg)